rrweb-io/rrweb-player/README.md

+**The rrweb-player project has been merged to [rrweb's main repo](https://github.com/rrweb-io/rrweb/blob/master/packages/rrweb-player/README.md), this repo will be archived in the future.**

 *Psst — looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 *Looking for a Vue.js version?
 Go here --> [@preflight-hq/rrweb-player-vue](https://github.com/Preflight-HQ/rrweb-player-vue)*